BY USE CASE

 Services can also easily be taken into the community.
 Doctors running clinics in local healthcare centres can access the same desktop they use in hospital.
 Consultants can even access high-definition, 3-D, diagnostic-quality images.
 “Rather than drive from home to Accident & Emergency, our senior ophthalmologist can make a diagnosis from home on his laptop,” Walmsley says, adding that this saves critical time and speeds patient diagnosis.
 “We’re making a real difference to real people.”

 Another obvious gain is from a data security point of view.
 People used to leave their sessions "open" as logging in and out took too long to be efficient in an acute medical environment.
-Now, the ease of logging in and out of personal desktops discourages people from leaving their sessions active.
-All in all, the new desktops have made life simpler and more efficient in the wards.”
+Now, the ease of logging in and out of the environment discourages people from leaving patient information unattended.
+All in all, the new virtual desktops have made life simpler and more efficient in the wards.

-Thin-client terminals are considerably cheaper than desktop PCs and have a longer life.
-Walmsley anticipates that each terminal will have a useful life of five to seven years.
+Desktop hardware failures are resolved by simply plugging in a new thin-client terminal, which can be cheaper than desktop PCs, more environmentally sustainable, and have a longer useful life.
+Walmsley anticipates that each terminal will have a useful life of five to seven years, compared to traditional desktops of three to five years.
 They also consume less energy—just 2 to 6 watts compared to 40 or 50 watts for a PC.
-Measured across 3,200 terminals, that represents a considerable annual saving in energy costs.
+Measured across 3,200 terminals, that represents a considerable annual savings in energy costs and carbon footprint.

 CTO